 What is the impact vision statement of the documentary?

-Our vision is to find the secret formula to happiness and bring these learnings to a health system desperately in need of a life-line.
-By helping to turn the tide on anxiety, depression and suicide in the toughest of environments, our documentary will reveal how all of us can live happier, healthier and more meaningful lives.
+Our vision is to uncover the science of happiness & wellbeing and bring these learning’s to vulnerable groups who desperately need a lifeline.
+Through our characters we aim to turn the tide on anxiety, depression and suicide in the toughest of worlds, and reveal how all of us can live happier, healthier and more meaningful lives.

 What outcomes does the project hope to achieve from making this documentary?